uniba-dsg/docker-tutorial/1_engine.md

 80/tcp -> 0.0.0.0:32773
 ```

-If you're on Linux, you can open [http://localhost:32773](http://localhost:32773) (replace 32773 with your port for 80/tcp) in your browser.
-If you're on Windows or a Mac, you need to find the IP of the hostname.
+You can open [http://localhost:32773](http://localhost:32773) (replace 32773 with your port for 80/tcp) in your browser.
+If you're on Windows or on Mac, you sometimes need to find the IP of the hostname, but localhost should also work.

 ```
 $ docker-machine ip default